 If you are a parent who is owed child support in California, it can be devastating when your ex-partner fails to pay.
 Regrettably, non-payment of child support happens far too often and can leave families struggling to make ends meet.
 You may be wondering what happens if you don’t pay child support—and more importantly, what you can do if you’re on the receiving end of this situation.
+When your ex doesn’t pay child support, it can put a real strain on your household finances and emotional well-being.

 Fortunately, there is a way to enforce a child support order if this happens to you.
 In this blog post, our child support lawyer team shares what to do when your ex refuses to pay child support and how California courts can help ensure you receive the support you’re owed.